 Ending Your Marriage And The Stages Of Grief: Divorce And The Grieving Process

-Anger is a completely normal and common stage of grief.
-Thinking "how can he or she do this to me?" or "why is this happening to me?" is a natural thought no matter why you are divorcing and no matter who is initiating the divorce.
-We may go through the anger stage for a long time and may go on to the other stages but come back to the anger stage again and again.
-Especially if your significant other has moved on and seems to be happy again.
-Seeing them happy while you are miserable, just sets off another round of anger.
+Anger is another common stage of grief.
+Thinking "how can they do this to me?" or "why is this happening to me?" can be a natural thought no matter why you are divorcing and no matter who is initiating the divorce.
+Some people may experience the anger stage for a long time and may go on to the other stages but come back to the anger stage again and again.
+This might be especially true if your significant other has moved on quickly and seems to be happy again.
+Seeing them happy while you are struggling might set off another round of anger.

 The bargaining stage is an attempt to fix the damage that was done by the divorce.
 You may think that if you ignore your differences and pretend everything is okay that you can keep your marriage going and live happily ever after.
 You may convince yourself that you will never find anyone who makes you feel the way they did.
 This may make you want to try again and forget about the divorce.
 You may try to get your spouse back or convince them that you can work it out.
-This is just your mind trying to come to terms with this major decision.
+This may be your mind trying to come to terms with this major decision.
 Your spouse may also go through this stage, and if you go through it at the same time, you may even try to work things out for a while.
-However, if the reason you were getting a divorce is still there, you will likely not be able to pull it off.
+However, if the reason you were getting a divorce is still there, it may not work in the long-term.

-You may be sitting there watching television and suddenly start crying.
-Maybe you do not feel like getting out of bed for days at a time.
-Sadness and loneliness could hang around for months or even years.
-We all know that sadness is coming when we go through something like a divorce, and no matter how prepared we think we are; you cannot prepare for this.
-Some people will go through this stage and then go back to the denial and anger stage again just to come back to the depression stage again.
-Divorce is hard.
-This is a major loss in your life, and you will need time to grieve even if you are the one who initiates the divorce.
+Depression is another common stage of grief that may arise after a divorce.
+Maybe you do not feel like getting out of bed for days at a time, and maybe you feel intense sadness and loneliness hanging around.
+Some people may go through this stage and then go back to the denial and anger stage again just to come back to the depression stage again.
+Divorce can be incredibly hard.
+This is a major loss in your life, and it can make sense to feel intense sadness around it, regardless of the reason for the relationship ending.